Purification and Perturbations of Communication and Repeated Games

 We study a simple mechanism design model with state-independent preferences which nests communication and certain equilibria of repeated games.
 State-independent preferences significantly aid the tractable analysis of equilibria, but directly leads to fragility.
-Our main result can be informally stated as a principle that holds under weak conditions on agents' private preferences (that we call prevalence): \begin{quote} \textbf{Private Sunspot Principle:}\footnote{This principle was first stated as Independence of Irrelevant Information (III) by \cite{M91}, discussed more in the literature review.
-Note that these sunspots may be payoff relevant to other agents, just not to the agent that observes it.} Agents do not condition their strategy on private information that does not affect their preference. \end{quote} In communication games with state-independent preferences, the only equilibria that satisfy this principle are babbling.
+Our main result can be informally stated as a principle that holds under a weak conditions on agents' private preferences called prevalence: \begin{quote} \textbf{Independence of Irrelevant Information (III) (\cite{M91}):} Agents do not condition their strategy on information unless (i) it is payoff-relevant to \textit{them}, or (ii) it is informative of others' strategies. \end{quote} While this is an intuitive property for equilibria, powerful and tractable results can be obtained by violating it --- we refer to such violations as `abusing indifference'.

-Equilibria (with public preferences) that violate this principle can be constructed by designing incentives so that the agent is indifferent between multiple actions, allowing them, in principle, to choose different actions in different states.
-The viewpoint of this paper is that the \textit{selection} of a specific such equilibrium `abuses' the notion of indifference and that indifference should in practice be understood as a statistical phenomenon à la Harsanyi: ie. describing an individual choice being unpredictable (`random' to external observers), rather than something that can be selected upon by an external theorist.

-If we accept privacy in preferences, these equilibria are better understood in the weaker sense of $\epsilon$-equilibria where agents do not necessarily play best responses.
-One motivation of $\epsilon$-equilibria is to permit slight `incompleteness' in the model's formulation: allowing the possibility of an omitted factor that leads agents to choose apparently sub-optimal actions.
-A second goal of this paper is to specify these `omitted factors' that permit agents with private preferences to condition their best responses on the state.

-These factors modify the model to give agents an explicit reason to condition their strategy: either the state directly affects their preference over actions (ie. the private information is not a sunspot), and/or the information affects their belief about others' strategies (ie. the sunspot is not private).
-Slight perturbations of this form generically move the model into the set of games where Harsanyi's result applies, but the correspondence between perturbations and surviving equilibria is non-trivial.\footnote{See \cite{B24} for analysis in the specific case where a perturbation makes the state slightly payoff-relevant in communication games.
-In practice, it is important that the perturbation dominates the heterogeneity of private preferences.}
+Note that the information referred to in III may be payoff-relevant to other agents, as in the following example demonstrating the power and fragility of abusing indifference: \begin{ex}[Money-Burning as Persuasion] A seller recommends a product from their inventory $\C:=\{c_0,\dots, c_N\}$ to a consumer.
+The seller privately observes the state $s\in S$ generated from prior $\mu\in\Delta S$ with full support, before making a recommendation $a=(a_c,a_m)$.
+The recommendation takes the form of a suggested product $a_c\in \C$ accompanied with an amount of money $a_m\ge 0$ that is publicly `burnt'.
+Based on the message $(a_c,a_m)$, based on the recommendation the consumer either chooses a product $a_c$ or walks away (represented by the `product' $c_0$).